bradfrost/atomic-design/chapter-1.md

 {% include figure.html src="../images/content/chrome-webpage.png" caption="Chrome browser displaying ‘This webpage is not available’ message." %}

-The page was—and continues to be—a very visible and helpful metaphor for the users of the web.
+The page was – and continues to be – a very visible and helpful metaphor for the users of the web.
 It also has a profound influence on how web experiences are created.

 In the early days of the web, companies looking to get online simply translated their printed materials onto their websites.
 But even though these brochure websites offered a very one-dimensional perspective of what the web could offer, viewing websites as digital representations of the printed page was easy for creators to wrap their heads around.